White Gold: War in Paradise: Plot

-The main character is Saul Myers, a retired veteran of a special military squad that fought in the Caribbean region.
+The main character is John Xenus II, a retired veteran of a special military squad that fought in the Caribbean region.
 During one fateful mission, many of the main character's squad members were killed, leaving only him and one friend alive.
 While the friend gradually lost his mind, the main character succumbed to drinking heavily.

 Some time later, a new drug surfaces in Europe and America.
 It is indistinguishable from cocaine, but it has an incredibly high mortality rate.
 The Government is shocked regarding how many young people are now dying, or are in danger.
 The drug-mafias are under heavy fire from dead relatives of drug users, who blame them for the drugs release.
 The Special Services sends men out, only to receive them back in body bags.

 The government then remembers the main character, and recruits his help because his old squad friend is involved too.
 Consequently, the main character finds himself on one of the Caribbean islands, where he starts his investigation.

 After much investigation, Saul learns the poisoned cocaine is being produced by an indigenous cult known as The Resurrection of the Gods, who believe the war with the conquistadors was lost because the Christian God put the native gods to sleep, and that those gods must be reawakened to retake the world from the white man.
 Saul also learns that a faction of the CIA is secretly distributing the poisoned cocaine in the West, in order to create a crisis to increase their budget as well as cull undesirable elements from society.
 After being captured by the corrupt CIA members, Saul breaks loose and kills all of them.
 He then travels to the cult's headquarters in an ancient native island city, where he confronts and kills the cult's leader, afterwards reflecting on the cycle of revenge that dominates the region and humanity in general.

 History

 In December 2010, an English version was made available via digital distribution on GamersGate.
 The game was also made available for purchase via online retailer Beamdog.
 On November 23, 2016 a Steam re-release followed.

-After the end of official support by Deep Shadows, remaining bugs and issues, were fixed by the game community via unofficial patches which also form the base of and are included in the current English digital distribution versions of the game.
+After the end of official support by Deep Shadows, remaining bugs and issues were fixed by the game community via unofficial patches which also form the base of and are included in the current English digital distribution versions of the game.